 Competing Books for The Visitor, Roundfire Books

-specialist a title for the brick-and-mortar stores to be interested in.
+specialist a title for the bricks-and-mortar stores to be interested in.
 At the other extreme, comparisons by a first-time author with bestsellers tend to be similarly counter-productive.
 A

-comparison to The Secret or The Da Vinci Code just brings an immediate dismissal – the buyer has heard it so many times.
+The Secret or The Da Vinci Code just brings an immediate dismissal; the buyer has heard it so many times.
 Please try to ensure at least

-one competing title you include has been published in the last three years.
+one competing title you include has been published within the last three years.

 - Details: Enter author, American publisher, 13-digit ISBN starting 978 (the American one; you can convert 10-digit ISBN using http://www.isbn.org/converterpub.asp), date of